Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Applications

-We applied our proposed Algorithms \ref{algorithm: testing hypotheses on mean functions} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to the preprocessed teeth data.
-For each aligned molar, we computed its SECT.
-Specifically, we computed the ECCs for 2918 directions; in each direction, we used 200 sublevel sets.
-To compare any pair of mandibular molar groups, as a proof of concept, we selected the smaller size of the two groups as the sample size input $n$ in our proposed algorithms.
-For example, when comparing the Tarsius and Microcebus groups, we chose $n=11$; that is, we compared the first 11 molars of the Tarsius group to all the molars in the Microcebus group.
-We applied Algorithms \ref{algorithm: testing hypotheses on mean functions} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to the four groups of mandibular molars and presented the results in Table \ref{tab: Mandibular Molars Database}.
-The p-values in Table \ref{tab: Mandibular Molars Database} are either $\chi^2$-test p-values (Algorithm 1) or permutation-test p-values (Algorithm 2 with $\Pi=1000$).
+Before applying Algorithms \ref{algorithm: testing hypotheses on mean functions; Appendix} and \ref{algorithm: permutation-based testing hypotheses on mean functions}, we preprocess the raw triangle mesh data of the surfaces of the molars by aligning them through the ECT alignment approach detailed in Appendix \ref{section: ECT Alignment}.
+The aligned molars are presented in Figure \ref{fig: Teeth}.
+We apply our Algorithms \ref{algorithm: testing hypotheses on mean functions; Appendix} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to the preprocessed molars.
+For each aligned molar, we compute its SECT for 2918 directions; in each direction, we use 200 sublevel sets.
+To compare any pair of molar groups, as a proof of concept, we select the smaller size of the two groups as the sample size input $n$ in our algorithms.
+For example, when comparing the \textit{Tarsius} and \textit{Microcebus} groups, we choose $n=11$; that is, we compare the first 11 molars of the \textit{Tarsius} group to all the molars in the \textit{Microcebus} group.
+We apply our algorithms to the four groups of molars and present the results in Table \ref{tab: Mandibular Molars Database}.
+The p-values in Table \ref{tab: Mandibular Molars Database} are either $\chi^2$-test p-values (Algorithm \ref{algorithm: testing hypotheses on mean functions; Appendix}) or permutation-test p-values (Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions} with $1000$ permutations).
+The small p-values ($P<0.05$) in Table \ref{tab: Mandibular Molars Database} show that our proposed algorithms can distinguish the four different genera of primates.
+Since the genera \textit{Microcebus} and \textit{Mirza} belong to the same suborder Strepsirrhini (see Figure \ref{fig: Teeth}), the p-value from Algorithm \ref{algorithm: permutation-based testing hypotheses on mean functions} is comparatively large when comparing molars from these two groups.
+In comparison, although the \textit{Tarsius} and \textit{Saimiri} both belong to the suborder Haplorhini, the molars of the two genera look different.
+Specifically, the paraconids (i.e., the cusp highlighted in red in Figure \ref{fig: Teeth}) are only retained by the genus \textit{Tarsius} and, thus, are a key reason for the small p-values ($P<10^{-3}$) when comparing with molars from the \textit{Saimiri}.
+Other small p-values ($P<10^{-3}$) in our analyses are a result of the corresponding genera belonging to different suborders.